nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes a command.
 The `LogicManager` checks if the command is an instance of the `undo` command.

 Step 3.
-If the command is an instance of the `add`, `delete`, `edit`, `sort` or a successful execution of the `reset` command, the `backupmodel` data will be replaced with the data of the current model after execution of the command.
+If the command is an instance of the `add`, `delete`, `edit`, `sort` or a successful execution of the `reset` command, the `backupmodel` data will be replaced with a copy of the current model data before the execution of the entered command.

 Step 4.
 If the command is an instance of the `undo` command and the current model data is not the same as the data from the `backupModel`, the current model data will be replaced with the data from the `backupModel`.
 Else an error message will be displayed.